elijahio/nuanced-info/README.md

 # Nuanced(.io)

-## A collaboration project for KU's Coding Bootcamp, 2017.# nuanced
+## A collaboration project for KU's Coding Bootcamp, 2017.